 Changing database login account database

-If you want to use a different login account for the database, to the following:
+If you want to use a different login account for the database, do the following steps:

 Create a new login that uses SQL Server authentication.